krzyzanowskim/CryptoSwift/README.md

 ##Contact
 Marcin Krzyżanowski [@krzyzanowskim](http://twitter.com/krzyzanowskim)

-##Licence
+##License

 Copyright (C) 2014 Marcin Krzyżanowski <marcin.krzyzanowski@gmail.com>
 This software is provided 'as-is', without any express or implied warranty.

 In no event will the authors be held liable for any damages arising from the use of this software.

-Permission is granted to anyone to use this software for any purpose,including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:
+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

 - The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation is required.
 - Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.